masabahmad/CRONO/dfs/README.md

   The input file can be used as: sample.txt
-  OR any other file such as road networks from the SNAP datasets (e.g. A FaceBook Gr    aph) https://snap.stanford.edu/data/
+  OR any other file such as road networks from the SNAP datasets (e.g. A FaceBook Graph) https://snap.stanford.edu/data/

 **Notes**